vasylenko/devdosvid.blog/_posts/2020-09-09-terraform-modules-explained.md

 ---
 layout: post
-title: 🦉 What are terraform Modules and how do they work?
+title: What are terraform Modules and how do they work?
 subtitle: Explanation of Terraform modules and their main concepts.
 In English.
 summary: Explanation of Terraform modules and their main concepts.
 In English.
 date: 2020-09-09
 image: /assets/posts/2020-09-09-terraform-modules-explained/terraform-modules.jpeg
 canonical_url: 'https://www.freecodecamp.org/news/terraform-modules-explained/'
-tags: [terraform, explained]
+tags: [terraform]
+category: [Tutorial]
 ---
 Surprisingly, a lot of beginners skip over Terraform modules for the sake of simplicity, or so they think.
 Later, they find themselves going through hundreds of lines of configuration code.